 Things you can do which may help

-Many of the supports that we would normally draw upon when we experience grief may not be possible due to social distancing.
-Despite this, there are other things that you can do which may be of help.
+As well as the supports that we would normally draw upon when we experience grief, there are other things that you can do which may be of help, which include:

-• Allow yourself to feel and react in a way that is natural to you.
+• Allowing yourself to feel and react in a way that is natural to you.
 Grief is an individual experience and each of us will respond to it in our own particular way.

 • Try not to become emotionally isolated.
-Even if people cannot visit you in person they will be able to offer their condolences and support in different ways.
+If people cannot visit you in person, they will be able to offer their condolences and support in different ways.
 You may receive condolence cards, phone-calls, text messages, emails and messages through social media.

 • Keep conversations going with people who are closest to you.
-While you may not be able to have these conversations in person, you will be able to keep in contact in other ways.
 It may be helpful to talk to someone by telephone each day.

-• Try to stick to your normal routine as much as is currently possible.
+• Try to stick to your normal routine as much as possible.
 As well as bedtime and getting up time, mealtimes play an important part in this.

 • It is important to remember to eat and to keep hydrated.
 Your body has needs and grief can be hard work.